 Fortress Königstein (Festung Königstein)

 Königstein Fortress is a hilltop fortress near Dresden, above the town of Königstein on the left bank of the River Elbe.
 It has the size of 13 soccer grounds.
-Rising 240 metres above the Elbe and has over 50 buildings, some over 400 years old, it is one of the largest hilltop fortifications in Europe.
+Rising 240 metres above the Elbe, it is one of the largest hilltop fortifications in Europe.
+The whole complex has over 50 buildings, some have more than 400 years old.

 During the Franco-Prussian War and the two world wars, the fortress host war prisoners.
 Numerous prominent prisoners incarcerated at Königstein.
 After the Second World War, the Red Army used the fortress as a military hospital.